Lucius Roy Holbrook: Military career

-Holbrook served with the 4th Cavalry Brigade at Fort Walla Walla, Washington, until December 22, 1896, and at Boise Barracks, Forts Sherman and Wardner, Idaho, until May 1899.
-During his time at Boise, he met Henrietta Coffin, (January 7, 1877 – March 28, 1965), the daughter of Frank R. Coffin, a merchant and baker and Charlotte Irene (Quivey) Coffin.
-The couple were married on June 7, 1899, at the Presidio of San Francisco in California and would go on to have three sons.
+Holbrook served with the 4th Cavalry Regiment at Fort Walla Walla, Washington, until December 22, 1896, and at Boise Barracks, Fort Sherman and Wardner, Idaho, until May 1899.
+During his time at Boise, he met Henrietta Coffin, (January 7, 1877 – March 28, 1965), the daughter of Frank R. Coffin, a merchant and banker and Charlotte Irene (Quivey) Coffin.
+The couple were married on June 7, 1899, at the Presidio of San Francisco in California and were the parents of three sons.

 On June 24, 1889, Holbrook was posted to the Philippine Islands and during the Philippine–American War, he participated in the Northern Campaign, fighting in battles at Arayat, Cabiao, San Isidro, Santa Rosa, and Talavera.
 He then served with General Theodore Schwan's Southern Expedition from January 3 to February 18, 1900, and was at the Battles of Muntinlupa and Biñan, Carmona and Silan, Tiaong, Candaleria and Tayabas.
-Promoted to first lieutenant on January 23, 1900, later in the year he was posted to Troop H, 6th Cavalry Brigade, which was stationed at Boise Barracks in Idaho, until February 11, 1901.
+Promoted to first lieutenant on January 23, 1900, later in the year he was posted to Troop H, 6th Cavalry Regiment, which was stationed at Boise Barracks in Idaho, until February 11, 1901.

-Holbrook returned to the Philippines in March 1901 and served with Troop B, 15th Cavalry Brigade and Troop I, 4th Cavalry Brigade, based at Manila, until July 1, 1901 and at Fort Riley, Kansas until August 7, 1902.

-He was promoted to Captain on July 15, 1902.
+Holbrook returned to the Philippines in March 1901 and served with Troop B, 15th Cavalry Regiment and Troop I, 4th Cavalry Regiment, based at Manila, until July 1, 1901, and at Fort Riley, Kansas, until August 7, 1902.
+He was promoted to captain on July 15, 1902.
 He was then assigned to Camp Stotsenburg, in the Philippines, until June 14, 1903.
 He returned to the US and served at Fort Logan, Colorado, and Fort Huachuca, Arizona, until August 28, 1904.

-Holbrook was a distinguished graduate of the Infantry-Cavalry School at Fort Leavenworth, Kansas on July 2, 1905 and then attended the Staff College, Fort Leavenworth until July 25, 1906.
+Holbrook was a distinguished graduate of the Infantry-Cavalry School at Fort Leavenworth, Kansas, on July 2, 1905, and then attended the United States Army Command and General Staff College until July 25, 1906.
 Holbrook was the umpire for maneuvers at Fort D.A.
 Russell, Wyoming (later Fort Francis E. Warren) until September 16, 1906.
-He then joined the 5th Cavalry Regiment at Fort Wingate, New Mexico until October 24, 1907.
+He then joined the 5th Cavalry Regiment at Fort Wingate, New Mexico, until October 24, 1907.

 Holbrook was assigned to the Commissary Department where he commanded the first training school for army bakers and cooks until March 9, 1911.
 During this time, he wrote the army's first cooking manuals.
 He was assisted in this endeavor by Color Sergeant, later Major Patrick Dunne.
 These works include: